arviceblot/eso-addons/README.md

 - Light and dark UI themes
 - No Java!
 - Import managed addons from Minion
-- Suggest installing addons for any missing depenencies
+- Suggest installing addons for any missing dependencies

 ## Installing